Table of Contents

 The Husqvarna 345 chainsaw first appeared around 2002 and was replaced in the product range around 2008.
-Although machines are occasionally listed for sale on Ebay, Gumtree and other used markets it’s increasingly difficult to get hold of one of these machines in 2019.
+Because of this, and although machines are occasionally listed for sale on Ebay, Gumtree and other used markets it’s becoming increasingly difficult to get hold of one of these machines.

 The Husqvarna 345 chain saw is a useful all-round saw that is especially suitable for homeowners who are buying power equipment for the first time.
-At 4.7 kg, the chain saw is not too heavy to operate comfortably.
+At 4.7 kg, the chain saw is reasonably light so it’s easy enough to operate comfortably.
 This makes it safer for first time power tool user because they have more control over the machine and can react promptly should a dangerous situation occur.
-Light weight also gives owners greater manoeuvrability, allowing them to adapt to a variety of tasks.
+Light weight also improves usability because it gives owners greater manoeuvrability, allowing them to adapt to a variety of tasks.

 Featuring a power output of only 2.2kW / 3hp, the Husqvarna 345 was obviously not made with heavy-duty work in mind.
 However, it is more than capable of performing simple chores around the home: trimming shrubs, pruning, cutting small trees, cutting firewood just to name a few.

-Low weight on all moving engine parts contributes to faster acceleration which is an added advantage and helps the user cut quickly and precisely.
-Rubber suspension in the carburettor and separation of the handles from the engine reduces vibrations and provides users with a smoother operation and the Smart Start™ feature makes for easy starting.
+Low weight on all moving engine parts contributes to faster acceleration which is an added advantage because it helps the user cut quickly and precisely.
+Rubber suspension in the carburettor and separation of the handles from the engine reduces vibrations and so provides users with a smoother operation and the Smart Start™ feature makes for easy starting.

 The Husqvarna 345 has multiple safety features that will benefit newbies, because inexperienced users make more mistakes and need a saw that helps them avoid accidents.
 So the double acting chain brake, a right hand guard and a chain catcher are all good news for new users.
 Other notable qualities include a side-mounted chain tensioner, a centrifugal air cleaning system and an ergonomic handle because they all make life easier for users.

-The 345 has been replaced in the current Husqvarna line-up by the Husqvarna 445, similar engine, a little more power and a tiny bit heavier.
-So if you were looking for a 345 you might be out of luck, but there are plenty of choices available on Ebay if you are considering buying brand new.
+The 345 has been replaced in the current Husqvarna line-up by the Husqvarna 445 which has a similar engine, a little more power and it’s a tiny bit heavier.
+So if you were looking for a 345 you might be out of luck, but there are plenty of choices for buying a 445 on Ebay if you are considering buying brand new.

-The great news is that it’s not too late for your trusty 345 if you already own one or if you have one needing a bit of care.
-There a still plenty of spare parts available for this trusty saw and you’ll find a handy copy of the workshop manual on Scribd.
+The great news is that it’s not too late for your trusty 345 if you already own one or if you have one needing a bit of care, because there are still plenty of spare parts available on EBay for this trusty saw.

 |Model Name||Husqvarna 345|